 How does facial recognition fit into the eKYC verification process?

 Biometrics are unique traits that businesses can use to verify a person’s identity.
 Regulated businesses use biometrics to meet the identity verification part of their anti money laundering requirements.
 They include things such as facial patterns, fingerprints and voice.
 Facial biometrics are particularly useful in eKYC processes because identity documents typically hold this data in the form of a photo, or stored on an NFC (near-field communication) chip.
 One fast emerging form of eKYC uses both these things, and is known as document and biometric verification.
 The process is as follows:

 - Document verification: the customer scans a photo ID using their computer or smartphone.
 The captures are then assessed for legitimacy.
-At Onfido, our document analysis is powered by our proprietary AI, Atlas™ — it processes 95% of ID verifications in under 10 seconds.
+At Onfido, our document analysis is powered by our proprietary AI, Atlas™ — it processes 95% of biometric verifications in under 10 seconds.

 - Biometric verification: the customer also takes a selfie or video selfie depending on the risk appetite of the business conducting the check.
 The facial biometrics contained in the selfie are then matched against those on the photo ID.
 This means a business can both verify an identity using a legal document, and that the document is being presented by its rightful owner.

 Authentication is the process of verifying a user’s identity post onboarding.
 It’s typically completed for security reasons to stop fraudulent account takeover.
 The most common form of authentication is a password — but these no longer offer sufficient protection.
 Frequently used forms of strong authentication include one-time passwords, two-factor authentication, multi-factor-authentication and biometric authentication.
 Common moments when businesses would trigger a form of strong authentication include:

 - Completing a risky transaction (as judged against transaction monitoring)